Analog Devices to buy rival Maxim Integrated, form $68B chipmaker

 The transaction is expected to be accretive to ADI's adjusted earnings per share in 18 months and produce $275 million of cost synergies by the end of year two.
 Further synergies are expected to be realized by the end of year three.

-Morgan Stanley served as lead adviser for ADI while Bank of America was financial adviser.
-Maxim used J.P.
-Morgan exclusively.
+Morgan Stanley served as lead adviser for ADI while Bank of America was the financial adviser.
+Maxim used JPMorgan exclusively.